-You can learn more about natural gas in the following comprehensive suite of pages, which detail the many aspects of natural gas, from formation to extraction to end use, including associated environmental impacts.
+You can learn more about natural gas in the following comprehensive suite of pages, which detail the many aspects of gas, from formation to extraction to end use, including associated environmental impacts.

 How natural gas is formed

-Natural gas is a product of decomposed organic matter, typically from ancient marine microorganisms, deposited over the past 550 million years.
+Methane gas is a product of decomposed organic matter, typically from ancient marine microorganisms, deposited over the past 550 million years.

-After natural gas forms, it will tend to rise towards the surface through pore spaces in the rock.
+After gas forms, it will tend to rise towards the surface through pore spaces in the rock.
 Most often, gas deposits are found in association with oil reservoirs, with the gas either mixed with the oil or buoyantly floating on top.

 Shale gas and other unconventional sources of natural gas